 Chemical Equilibria: Colligative properties of solutions, ionic equilibria in solution, solubility product, common ion effect, hydrolysis of salts, pH, buffer and their applications in chemical analysis, equilibrium constants (Kc, Kp, and Kx) for homogeneous reactions,

-Electrochemistry: Conductance, Kohlrausch law, Half Cell potentials, emf, Nernst equation, galvanic cells, thermodynamic aspects, and their applications.
+Electrochemistry: Conductance, Kohlrausch law, half-cell potentials, emf, Nernst equation, galvanic cells, thermodynamic aspects, and their applications.

-Reaction Kinetics: Rate constant, an order of reaction, molecularity, activation energy, zero, first and second-order kinetics, catalysis, and elementary enzyme reactions.
+Reaction Kinetics: Rate constant, an order of reaction, molecularity, activation energy, zero, first- and second-order kinetics, catalysis, and elementary enzyme reactions.

 Thermodynamics: First law, reversible and irreversible processes, internal energy, enthalpy, Kirchoff equation, the heat of reaction, Hess law, the heat of formation, Second law, entropy, free energy, and work function.
-Gibbs-Helmholtz equation, Clausius-Clapeyron equation, free energy change and equilibrium constant, Croutons rule, Third law of thermodynamics.
+Gibbs-Helmholtz equation, Clausius-Clapeyron equation, free energy change and equilibrium constant, Croutons rule, and the Third law of thermodynamics.

 SUBJECTS